 Psychologist Involvement in Family Law Proceedings

-When a marriage or relationship breaks down, a typical disagreement between the parties relate to the arrangements of the children, including where they live, attend school and spend time with.
-These issues may be further complicated if one parent wishes to relocate as a result of family violence, abuse or other major issue.
+When a marriage or relationship breaks down, a typical disagreement between the parties relates to the arrangements of the children, including where they live, attend school and spend time with.
+These issues may be further complicated if one parent wishes to relocate as a result of family violence, abuse, or other major issue.

 Family Consultants face numerous challenges, most of which require technical knowledge of a wide range of subjects such as: